Horizons Debate Camp Tournament

 4. If you doordash me Chipotle, I'll call the TKO for you.

-I've debated for 2 years at Acton Boxborough :) Msg me on fb or email me if you have any questions before the round!
+I debate for Acton-Boxborough!
+Msg me on fb or email me if you have any questions before the round.

 My email: email@example.com

-- Theory and Ks are fine but I'm not the most educated on prog, so it's probably safer to debate substance.
+- Theory and Ks are fine but explain everything like I'm 5 (it's probably safer for you to stick to substance)

-- I can handle speed if you're speaking clearly, but I prefer teams that debate lay and build narratives.
-Spread with caution because I kinda suck at flowing.
+- I can handle speed if you're speaking clearly, but don't spread

 Things that I don't like: